KKKConnie/LLM-familiarity/README.md

 * **Role Specification**: It is helpful to explicitly define the model's persona at the beginning (e.g., *"You are a native speaker of Simplified Chinese"*).
 * **Construct Definition**: We recommend providing a rigorous, academic definition of the construct and specifying the rating scale in detail (e.g., *"1 to 7, where 1 represents the minimum..."*).
 * **Language Alignment**:
     * *Prompt Language*: Consider the interaction between the prompt language and the model's training data.
-Our pilot tests suggest that performance may vary by prompt language; for instance, **GPT-4o demonstrated superior performance on Chinese tasks when prompted in English**.
+Our pilot tests suggest that performance may vary by prompt language; for instance, GPT-4o demonstrated superior performance on Chinese tasks when prompted in English.
     * *Target Emphasis*: It is beneficial to reinforce the target language context.
 For example, instructing the model to evaluate a *"Chinese word"* rather than a generic *"word"*.
 * **Format Constraints**: Requesting strict output formats (e.g., *"Output numbers only"*) can help minimize hallucinations and facilitate downstream data cleaning.
 * **Visual Emphasis**: Using **CAPITALIZATION** may help highlight critical instructions (e.g., *"A Chinese character is very FAMILIAR if you see/hear it often..."*).